hudson155/kairo/kairo-feature/README.md

 to third-party integrations
 is represented by a Kairo Feature.

-Note: Treat Kairo _Features_ as a proper noun (the first letter should be capitalized).
+Note: Treat Kairo _Features_ as proper nouns (the first letter should be capitalized).